 - Sour cream, thinly sliced green onions, shredded cheddar cheese and pickled jalapeno slices, optional

 - In a Dutch oven, saute the onions in oil until tender.
 Add the brown sugar, chili powder, cumin, coffee granules, cocoa and salt; cook and stir for 1 minute.

 - Stir in tomatoes and beans.
 Bring to a boil.
-Reduce heat; cover and simmer for 30 minutes or until heated through.
+Reduce heat; cover and simmer for 30 minutes to allow flavors to blend.
 Serve with sour cream, onions, cheese and jalapeno slices if desired.
-Yield: 7 servings.